MichaelSalSail/Rabbits_ML_3HJ/README.md

 ### Implementation
 Using machine learning to predict the future using past data is called **time series forecasting**.
-The data used includes two datasets accompanying the research paper *The Australian National Rabbit Database: 50 years of population monitoring of an invasive species*.
-The first dataset is called
-**occurence**: each row is a reported sighting of a rabbit(s) from someone in Australia.
-The second dataset is called **abundance**: each row is a headcount of rabbits spotted by researchers from going through a path at night.
+The data used in our project includes two datasets accompanying the research paper *The Australian National Rabbit Database: 50 years of population monitoring of an invasive species*.
+The first dataset is called **occurence**: each row is a reported sighting of a rabbit(s) from someone in Australia.
+The second dataset is called **abundance**: each row is a headcount of rabbits spotted by researchers traversing a path at night.
 We used this second dataset to train our models.

 One common problem in forecasting is getting a high accuracy model because the features used in training didn't have continous time intervals... one of the inputs already had information about the